What is Distributed Ledger Technology in Blockchain?

 In summary, DLT spreads out data like cards on a table.
 Everyone can see and agree on the game being played.
 It’s fair and open.
 Getting to know DLT is like unlocking a door to a more honest online world.
 And that’s a place worth heading toward.

-The Mechanisms That Drive Consensus in Distributed Ledgers
+Consensus Mechanisms in Distributed Ledgers

 Types of Distributed Ledgers: Permissioned vs. Permissionless